Win-Win Kernelization for Degree Sequence Completion Problems: A General Approach for Degree Sequence Completion

 \subsection{Applications}

-As our general approach is inspired by ideas of \citet{HNNS13}, it is not surprising that it can be applied to ``their'' \kDegAnon problem:
+As our general approach is inspired by ideas of \citet{HNNS15}, it is not surprising that it can be applied to ``their'' \kDegAnon problem:

-\probDefEnv{\defDecprob{\kDegAnon} {A graph $G = (V, E)$ and two positive integers $k$ and $s$.} {Is there an edge set~$E'$ over~$V$ of size at most~$s$ such that~$G' := G + E'$ is~$k$-\emph{anonymous}, that is, for each vertex~$v \in V$, there are at least~$k-1$ other vertices in~$G'$ having the same degree?}} The property~$\Pi$ of being~$k$-anonymous clearly can be decided in polynomial time for a given degree sequence and thus, by \cref{thm:PiEAfptDeltak}, we immediately get fixed-parameter tractability with respect to~$(s,\Delta_G)$. \cref{thm:PiEA-polyKernel} then basically yields the kernel result obtained by~\citet{HNNS13}.
+\probDefEnv{\defDecprob{\kDegAnon} {An undirected graph $G = (V, E)$ and two positive integers $k$ and $s$.} {Is there an edge set~$E'$ over~$V$ of size at most~$s$ such that~$G' := G + E'$ is~$k$-\emph{anonymous}, that is, for each vertex~$v \in V$, there are at least~$k-1$ other vertices in~$G'$ having the same degree?}} The property~$\Pi$ of being~$k$-anonymous clearly can be decided in polynomial time for a given degree sequence and thus, by \cref{thm:PiEAfptDeltak}, we immediately get fixed-parameter tractability with respect to~$(s,\Delta_G)$.
+For example, \cref{thm:PiEA-polyKernel} then basically yields the kernel result obtained by~\citet{HNNS15}.
 There are more general versions of \kDegAnon as proposed by \citet{CKSV13}.
 For example, just a given subset of the vertices has to be anonymized or the vertices have labels.
 As in each of these generalizations one can decide in polynomial time whether a given graph satisfies the particular anonymity requirement, \cref{thm:PiEAfptDeltak} applies also in these scenarios.
-However, checking in which of these more general settings the conditions of \cref{thm:PiEA-fpt} or \cref{thm:PiEA-polyKernel} are fulfilled is future work.
+However, checking in which of these more general settings the conditions of \cref{thm:PiEA-fpt} or \cref{thm:PiEA-polyKernel} are fulfilled has to remain future work.